 Once a company is acquired, we create a tailored integration plan to ensure that all material ESG-related matters are prioritized.
 ESG risks and opportunities are updated regularly and actively managed by the portfolio companies, with guidance from our in-house teams.
 This allows us to draw upon local expertise and share best practices across the organization.

 A strong governance framework

 We are always working to maintain sound governance practices to ensure ongoing investor confidence.
 This involves a continual review of how evolving legislation, guidelines and best practices should be reflected in our approach.
 For example, we have a zero-tolerance approach to bribery, including facilitation payments, and all Brookfield employees are mandated to complete an in-depth anti-bribery and corruption (ABC) training seminar annually.
+Brookfield maintains an ethics hotline to report suspected unethical, illegal or unsafe behavior.
+The reporting website can be accessed through this link.
+Our reporting hotline is managed by an independent third party and is available 24 hours a day, 7 days a week.
 We also require all portfolio companies in which we have a controlling interest to adopt an ABC policy that is equally stringent to Brookfield’s, which entails that portfolio companies install an ethics hotline within six months of acquisition.

 Health and safety in our portfolio companies

 Employee health and safety is a top priority at Brookfield.
 We view health and safety as an integral part of the management of our business and therefore consider it a line responsibility best managed by portfolio companies.
 We have established a health and safety steering committee, which includes the CEOs of each business group, to promote common values and a strong health and safety culture, share best practices, and monitor serious safety incidents.
 In the event that a serious incident does occur, Brookfield conducts an in-depth investigation to determine root causes and formulate remediation actions.